dmorrill10/dmorrill10.github.io/cv.md

 *Participant*

-- Attended day-long workshop discussing projects to improve Edmonton's sustainability.
-- Discussed how to implement bike sharing and autonomous vehicle programs in Edmonton.

 `Jan 2010-Aug 2012`{: class='community-service'}
 **Golden Key International Honour Society, University of Alberta Chapter**, Edmonton, AB

 *VP Communications and Webmaster*

-- Led a 9th grade class on a tour of campus and helped organize lab demonstrations.
-- Created new chapter website and answered emails.
-- Attended 2011 Canadian Summit in Niagra Falls, Ontario, Canada.
-- Attended workshops and completed a service project at a St. Mary's Food Bank during the 2010 International Summit in Scottsdale, Arizona, United States.
-- Volunteered at 2010 Canadian Summit hosted by our chapter.

 `Jan 18, 2012`{: class='community-service'}
 **The Mustard Seed**, Calgary, AB

 *Volunteer*

-- Helped prepare food.

 `Sep 2010-Apr 2011`{: class='community-service'}
 **University of Alberta Campust Food Bank**, Edmonton, AB

 *Team Leader*

-- Interviewed prospective volunteers and completed reference checks.
-- Provided input during volunteer selection that led to the hiring of new volunteers.
-- Trained new volunteers.
-- Led volunteers during shifts and special events.

 `May 2009-Aug 2010`{: class='community-service'}
 **University of Alberta Campust Food Bank**, Edmonton, AB

 *Volunteer*

-- Attended to the needs of clients.
-- Provided them with perishables and toiletries.
-- Filled food hampers.
-- Completed office tasks.
-- Answered the phone and took messages.
-- Updated client records.
-- Sorted and stored food donations.

 `Sep 2009-Apr 2010`{: class='community-service'}
 **University of Alberta Faculty of Science**, Edmonton, AB

 *Science Mentor*

-- Answered students questions about science programs and Science 100.

 `Oct 3, 2009`{: class='community-service'}
 **University of Alberta Computing Science Department**, Edmonton, AB

 *Volunteer*

-- Volunteer for the University of Alberta Open House representing the Computing Science Department.
-- Promoted the department.
-- Answered questions about computing science and career opportunities with a computing science degree.

 `Sep 18, 2009`{: class='community-service'}
 **Science 100**, Edmonton, AB

 *Volunteer*

-- Helped promote Jay Ingram's presentation, *Darwin's Sexy Science: The Evolution of Human Sexuality*.

 `Sep 2007-Apr 2008`{: class='community-service'}
 **Barrhead Skating Club**, Barrhead, AB

 *Assistant CanSkate Coach*

-- Ran skating drills and games. independently of the head coach.
-- Kept students interested and motivated.
-- Coached individual students when they had difficulties.
-- Encouraged students to work harder and improve their skating.

 `Sep 2007-Apr 2008`{: class='community-service'}
 **Barrhead Skating Club**, Barrhead, AB

 *Assistant Power Skating Coach*

-- Instructed and critiqued hockey skating techniques.
-- Ran skating drills and games. independently of the head coach.
-- Kept students interested and motivated.
-- Coached individual students when they had difficulties.
-- Encouraged students to work harder and improve their skating.

 `Feb 2003-Jun 2004`{: class='community-service'}
 **Silent River Kung Fu**, Stony Plain, AB

 *Assistant Kung Fu Instructor*

-- Led warm ups and group games.
-- Led groups through technique review.
-- Demonstrated and explained techniques.
-- Critiqued students on their form.

 ## Projects